santhoshlfms/Android_PayPal_EC_CustomTab_Demo/README.md

 Android PayPal Express Checkout Demo using Chrome Custom Tab

 >Clone the android app repository to your local machine

 >Open the project from Android Studio.

->Connect your device via usb, Run – Run App will deploy the app to your android device
+>Connect your device via usb, Run – Run App will deploy the app to your android device.

 >Click Blue Checkout button, this will initiate create payments and PayPal Flow will continue

 ##### Heroku Server link